The role of DFI Planning

 - planning enforcement – investigating alleged breaches of planning control and determining what action should be taken

 Each council has its own local planning office to deliver planning services to the council area:

 Most people only come into contact with the planning system when decisions have to be taken about whether something can be built in their area.

-The majority of decisions on whether to allow proposals to build on land or change the use of buildings or land are made by local councils.
+Councils make most decisions about planning proposals to build on land or change the use of buildings or land.
 In determining whether to grant planning permission, the council will refer to a number of planning policy documents and planning guidance.

 Each application for planning permission is made to the relevant local council’s planning office or the Department for Infrastructure (DFI) in the case of Regionally Significant Developments.
 The application must include enough detail for the council/department to see what effect the development could have on the area.

 Applications submitted to the local council should have a decision issued within eight weeks.
 Large or complex applications may take longer, but your local planning office should be able to give you an idea about the likely timetable.
 If your application is not determined within eight weeks, you can appeal to the Planning Appeals Commission.

 In some situations minor building work does not need planning permission, but you should always seek advice from your local council’s planning office before you start work.
 The basic aim of permitted development rights is to omit relatively minor development proposals from planning controls.

 Some areas of land such as Conservation Areas have special protection against certain developments.
 Some buildings are also specially protected or listed because of their special architectural or historic interest.
 As there is a need to control any significant impact or even minor development in such areas, permitted development rights maybe limited or withdrawn.

 Permitted development rights can be amended or new ones established by changes in planning legislation.
 Over recent years there have been changes made to permitted development rights for both domestic and non domestic development.